The 25 Greatest Revenge Movies of All Time

 12. Mad Max (1979)

-The film that started an almost 40-year franchise (and counting), George Miller’s breakthrough film follows cop Max Rockatansky (Mel Gibson) in an Australian landscape “a few years from now” as he attempts to carve out a small piece of happiness while pursuing gangs that freely roam and terrorize ordinary citizens.
+The film that started a 40-year franchise (and counting), George Miller’s breakthrough film follows cop Max Rockatansky (Mel Gibson) in an Australian landscape “a few years from now” as he attempts to carve out a small piece of happiness while pursuing gangs that freely roam and terrorize ordinary citizens.
 After his wife and child are murdered, Max gets behind the wheel of his custom V8 Interceptor and hunts the murderers down one by one, showing them the same mercilessness that they showed his family.
 A great car movie, a great revenge movie, and a great start to one of cinema’s greatest and most enduring franchises.

 13. 9 to 5 (1980)